intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

 The interesting things start from now, we will see the magic power of BigDL.

-An Orca program usually starts with the initialization of OrcaContext, we can easily specific the `runtime`(default is `spark`) and `cluster_mode` to create or get a SparkContext or RayContext with optimized configurations for BigDL performance.
+An Orca program usually starts with the initialization of OrcaContext, we can easily specify the `runtime`(default is `spark`) and `cluster_mode` to create or get a SparkContext or RayContext with optimized configurations for BigDL performance.

-To submit the BigDL program to Yarn with `spark_submit`, we just need to specific the `cluster_mode` to `spark-submit`.
-In this case, it's necessary for us to set the Spark configurations through command line options or the properties file.
+To submit the BigDL program to Yarn with `spark_submit`, we just need to specify the `cluster_mode` to `spark-submit`.
+In this case, we should set the Spark configurations through command-line options or the properties file.

 ```python
 from bigdl.orca import init_orca_context, stop_orca_context